crhall-writing/crhall-writing.github.io/_poems/field.md

 I want both
 I want them all
-I want to be laid on a blanket
+I want to be laid on a blanket
 in the grass